Rima Te Wiata: Career

 Te Wiata's stage appearances have included starring roles as Sally Bowles in Cabaret, Lady Macbeth in Macbeth, the voice of the cannibalistic singing plant in Little Shop of Horrors and directing and acting in The Vagina Monologues in Dunedin.

 In 2014 she appeared in horror comedy Housebound and in 2016 in Hunt for the Wilderpeople.

 In 2017, Te Wiata starred in season two of the podcast Within the Wires portraying artist and historian Roimata Mangakāhia.

+In 2023 she appeared in four episodes of season 2 of The Wheel of Time.

 Te Wiata has also released a self-titled jazz album, and toured with the New Zealand Symphony Orchestra.

 Honours and awards

 In 2016, Te Wiata won the New Zealand Film Award for Best Supporting Actress for her role in Hunt for the Wilderpeople.
 In the 2017 New Year Honours, she was appointed a Member of the New Zealand Order of Merit, for services to film and television.

 In October 2019 she was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for her contribution to New Zealand entertainment.